Archive of death certificates

 If it has been less than 50 years since the person died, the death certificate data are confidential.
 The Act on the Establishment of Cause of Death (459/1973, Section 15) defines the purposes for which copies of death certificates and/or death certificate data can, however, be provided.

-1) The death certificate can be released to the dead person's close relatives, pension institutions and official use
+1) The copy of the death certificate can be released to the dead person's close relatives, pension institutions and official use

 The request must contain the deceased’s last and first names, personal identity code (date of birth), time of death, latest municipality of residence, the relation of the requester of the death certificate to the deceased, the requester’s name, address and telephone number.